Atiyah-Hirzebruch spectral sequence for topological insulators and superconductors: $E_2$ pages for 1651 magnetic space groups: Momentum-space AHSS

 on $p$-cells $D^p_i$.
 Here, $\bk^p_i \in D^p_i$ is a representative point within the $p$-cell $D^p_i$, and $\tilde S^n$ is the virtual $n$-sphere on which the little group $G_{\bk^p_i}$ acts trivially.
 The symmetry implies that

 for the $p$-cells in the same orbit.
 For a given irrep $\alpha(\bk^p_i)$ of $p$-cell $D^p_i$, the classification of the mass term $m \g_0$ is determined according to TABLE \ref{tab:k_AZ}.
 In Table \ref{tab:k_AZ}, the matrix size of the generating Dirac Hamiltonian is shown on the right of the parentheses.
-For example, $(\Z,4)$ indicates that the classification is $\Z$, and the generator $1 \in \Z$ is represented by a massive Dirac Hamiltonian whose matrix size is four.
+For example, $(\Z,4)$ indicates that the classification is $\Z$, and the generator $1 \in \Z$ is represented by a massive Dirac Hamiltonian whose matrix size is 4.
+Note that the matrix size shown in the table does not include the dimension of the representation space of the irreducible representation $\alpha$.